chrisquince/CLIMBTutorial/complete_example2016.md

 cd ..
 ```

-However, I **do not** suggest you do this now instead copy the assembly directory from the Data folder:
+However, I **do not** suggest you do this now instead copy the contigs from the Data folder:

 ```
     mkdir Assembly